-HYSPLIT Dispersion Forecasts - If a HYSPLIT plume dispersion model run is needed the associated NWS office must be contacted to provide information for the request.
-To run a HYSPLIT plume dispersion model, the NWS forecaster enters this information then provides the model results for the requester (usually a link that expires in 48 hours).
+HYSPLIT Dispersion Forecasts - If a HYSPLIT plume dispersion model run is needed the associated NWS office must be contacted to obtain the information for the request.
+To run a HYSPLIT plume dispersion model, the NWS forecaster enters this information then shares the model results with the requester (usually a link that expires at 48 hours).
 This is not the same as the automated trajectory output (YES/NO trajectory option in the spot request) that is automatically generated.